Three Slaps: Plot

 The next day, the underfed kids are forced to work in the gardens, and then sell kombucha and produce at the farmer's market.
 In a series of images based on the viral photos of Devonte Hart, Loquareeous is forced to wear a "Free Hugs" sign and stand in front of their booth.
 Starving and frightened, and sick from eating the raw chicken they feed the kids, Loquareeous flees his captors and grabs onto a cop, begging him for help.
 But when Amber and Gayle arrive, they insist they are his parents and that all their children are troubled as they have been rescued from terrible, abusive homes.
 The white cop believes the white women, not the black child, and forces Loquareeous to return to the white women.
 The white women then use the photos of Loquareeous clinging to the cop in fear to promote themselves as white saviors in the media.

 After neighbors report that the children are sickly and starving, a new child services worker arrives to inspect the house, where she notes the poor treatment that the kids are receiving.
 Gayle then asks to speak with the worker in private and then returns alone, saying that "everything is fine".
-That night, Loquareeous is haunted by nightmares involving some events at the house.
+That night, Loquareeous is haunted by nightmares that involve finding the social worker's head in the refrigerator.
 He then wakes up and goes downstairs, where Amber tells him that they will go to the Grand Canyon.
-As they leave in a van, Loquareeous notices a large body shaped bag next to the worker's clipboard and pen.
+As they leave in a van, Loquareeous notices a large body-shaped bag next to the worker's clipboard and pen.

-At the van, the kids exchange a silent conversation where they recognize the women's weird behavior.
-That night, Amber and Gayle step outside and free their dog.
+At the van, the kids have a silent conversation where they recognize the women's weird behavior, suspecting that they might try to murder them.
+That night, Amber and Gayle step outside and free their dog into the wilderness.
+Amber tearfully expresses regret over taking in the kids, while Gayle states that they are doing the right thing.
 They then get back into the van and drive off.
 As they approach the bridge from Loquareeous' dream, they hold hands, preparing to commit murder-suicide.
-Gayle suddenly notices that their dog is still onboard and Loquareeous escapes the vehicle before it goes off the bridge.
-The vehicle crashes into the cursed Lake Lanier.
+Gayle suddenly notices that their dog is still onboard, and Loquareeous escapes the vehicle before it goes off the bridge and crashes into the lake.